btoll/benjamintoll.com/content/post/running_systemd_nspawn_containers.md

 I've been grudgingly using Docker in my personal projects for the sake of convenience, and it's exactly why I am giddy about moving away from it.
 Convenience is the scourge of understanding.

 Anyway, I digress.
-Here is a very simple way to run the Tor browser as an `nspawn` container:
+Here is a very simple way to run the Tor browser as a `systemd-nspawn` container:

 ```
 # mkdir tor-browser \